DiriiMQ/Visualgo_CS162/README.md

 ![visualize a structure](./assets/preview/visualize_a_structure.png)

-- If you choose the other modes, it will show the animation of the operations on the data structure.
+- If you choose the other modes, it will show the animation of the operations on the data structure and demonstrate the demo code at the same time.

 ![input_a_mode](./assets/preview/input_a_mode.png)